Learning how to schedule your day for maximum productivity can make a world of difference for even the most experienced project manager.

-Of all the productivity practices and systems out there, time blocking has become a popular choice among professionals of all stripes.
-In fact, it’s reported that Tesla founder and CEO, Elon Musk uses a time blocking schedule to organize his daily activities.
-As one of the busiest yet productive people on earth, that's a pretty solid endorsement for combining time blocking and project management.
+Of all the productivity practices and systems, time blocking has become a popular choice among professionals of all stripes.
+It's reported that Tesla founder and CEO Elon Musk uses a time-blocking schedule to organize his daily activities.
+As one of the busiest yet most productive people on earth, that's a solid endorsement for combining time blocking and project management.

 What is time blocking?

 Time blocking is a simple yet powerful approach to scheduling activities and tasks that helps block distractions, boost focus and improve productivity.
 There are different ways to adapt time blocking to your busy schedule.